IndraChatterjee/regression-stock-prediction/README.md

 # Regression-Stock-Prediction
 Predicting Google’s stock price using various regression techniques.
-Playing around with scikit-learn and matplotlib.
+Learning how to combine numpy, scikit-learn and matplotlib.

 Based on this tutorial- http://beancoder.com/linear-regression-stock-prediction/